Do you struggle with being bipolar?

 2. Develop a wellness toolbox: It’s helpful to have a wellness toolbox to draw from.
 A wellness toolbox consists of coping skills and activities you can do to maintain a stable mood or to get better when you’re feeling “off.”
 Discuss with your counselor the coping techniques that will work best.

 3. Manage stressful activities in your life: Stress can be a big trigger for people who are bipolar.
 Identify areas of your life that are stressful and find better ways to manage that stress to keep your bipolar under control.
-Talk to your counselor on how you can manage your stresses and anxieties in your life.
+Talk to your counselor on how you can manage your anxieties in your life.
+This also applies to those who manage their careers and take care of their families.

-It is important to avoid drugs and alcohol.
-Drugs and alcohol can make your bipolar disorder worse and could trigger events that could create additional problems for you.
+4. Avoid drugs and alcohol: Drugs and alcohol can make your bipolar disorder worse and could trigger events that could create additional problems for you.
 Your best is to find effective ways in dealing with your situation rather than relying on drugs and alcohol.

-4. Look after your physical health: Taking care of our physical health can help support your mental wellbeing.
-Getting enough sleep can help you keep your mood stable or shorten an episode.
+5. Look after your physical health: Taking care of your physical health can help support your mental wellbeing.
+Getting enough sleep can keep your mood stable or shorten an episode.
 Eating a balanced and nutritious diet can help you feel well, think clearly, and calm your mood.
-Gentle exercise can help you relax and manage stress.

-5. Have a strong support system: Use the support of your family and friends who can help you out when you are struggling with your bipolar disorder.
+6. Have a strong support system: Use the support of your family and friends who can assist you when you are struggling with your bipolar disorder.
 There may be times that you may need encouragement from the people you know when you have a bad day.
-Having a support system can reduce loneliness and isolation.
+Having a support system can reduce loneliness and isolation in your life.

-7. Involve friends and family: Share the warning signs and triggers you have identified with family, close friends, and your health care team so they can better support you.
-Develop a specific plan and share how you would like them to cue you into your symptoms when you show signs of mania.
+8. Involve friends and family: Share the warning signs and triggers you have identified with family and close friends so they can better support you.
+Develop a plan and share how you would like them to help you.
 They can identify the behaviors and actions that signal a mania episode first and help you prevent your symptoms from reaching the highest level.

 Living With Bipolar Disorder

-Bipolar disorder can be managed, and it is possible to lead a fulfilling and productive life.
-To do this, you must seek proper treatment to combat symptoms.
-You need to develop long-term coping strategies that will limit your symptoms and help you take control over them.
+Bipolar disorder can be managed, and you can lead a fulfilling and productive life.
+You need to develop long-term coping strategies that will help limit your symptoms.

 Although bipolar disorder is a lifelong condition, you can manage your mood swings and other symptoms by following a treatment plan.
-In most cases, healthcare professionals use medicines and talk therapy, also known as psychotherapy, to treat bipolar disorder.
+In most cases, healthcare professionals use medicines and talk therapy to treat bipolar disorder and mental health.